kirkbyo/rpi-rgb-led-matrix/README.md

 found in the `fonts/` directory).
 Even though it is just an example, it can be useful in its own right.
 For instance, you can connect to its input with a pipe and simply feed text from a shell-script or other program that wants to output something.

-Let's display the time in blue:
+The [text-example.cc](./text-example.cc) file has been modified in order to support scrolling text.
+Instead of displaying time, you can pipe text into it and it'll scroll infinitely.

-     (while :; do date +%T ; sleep 0.2 ; done) | sudo ./text-example -f fonts/8x13B.bdf -y8 -c2 -C0,0,255
+     (while :; do "Hello World" ; sleep 0.2 ; done) | sudo ./text-example -f fonts/8x13B.bdf -r16 -c3 -C0,0,255

-You could connect this via a pipe to any process that just outputs new information on standard-output every now and then.
-The screen is filled with text until it overflows which then clears it.
-Or sending an empty line explicitly clears the screen (if you want to display an empty line, just send a space).

-![Time][time]

 ### Image Viewer ###